What Exactly is Antique, Vintage & Estate Jewelry?

-At Zanathia, vintage, antique, & estate jewelry items in stock are considered in 'excellent vintage condition', 'very good vintage condition' or 'good vintage condition'.
+At Zanathia, antique and vintage jewelry items in stock are considered in 'excellent vintage condition', 'very good vintage condition', 'good vintage condition', or 'very good antique condition'.
 This means all jewelry collectibles have been previously owned and cared for, but some pieces may show more signs of wear or age than others.
-Zanathia strives to only provide quality collectible jewelry that is ready for wear without needing repairs.
-Vintage & antique jewelry will rarely be in a perfect unworn condition and natural patina often occurs overtime with age.
-At Zanathia, there is also a condition chart that customers can use to reference the condition of a jewelry item.
+Zanathia strives to only provide quality collectible jewelry that is ready for wear without needing extensive repairs.
+Antique and vintage jewelry will rarely be in a perfect unworn condition and natural patina/oxidization of metals often occurs overtime with age.
+At Zanathia, there is also a condition chart that customers can use to reference the antique or vintage condition of a jewelry item.

-What is a Vintage Jewelry Condition Chart & What Does It Consist of?
+What is An Antique/Vintage Jewelry Condition Chart & What Does It Consist of?

-It is best to purchase vintage and antique jewelry that is graded with a vintage condition chart.
-Vintage jewelry condition charts may vary depending on the seller or dealer.
-A vintage jewelry chart allows the customer to know the condition of an item, which includes if there are any major flaws to note.
-At Zanathia, the vintage jewelry condition chart that is followed consists of:
+It is best to purchase antique & vintage jewelry that is graded with a condition chart.
+Jewelry condition charts may vary depending on the seller or dealer.
+A jewelry chart allows the customer to know the condition of an item, which includes if there are any major flaws to note.
+At Zanathia, the jewelry condition chart that is followed consists of:

-- Excellent Vintage Condition: Aged Items that show very minimal and light signs of wear if any at all.
+- Excellent Vintage Condition: Aged Items that are less than a century old with very minimal and light signs of wear if any at all.
 There may only be light signs of wear on the back or closure of an item in this category.
 Very light natural patina or oxidization to metal if any at all.

-- Very Good Vintage Condition: Aged Items that may show moderate signs of wear that is not a detraction or takes away from the jewelry's beauty when worn.
+- Very Good Vintage Condition: Aged Items that are less than a century old with moderate signs of wear that is not a detraction or takes away from the jewelry's beauty when worn.
 Jewelry in this category may include moderate natural patina to metal or oxidization due to age.
 Jewelry item may include some minor surface imperfections to gemstones or metal.

 How Do You Clean Antique & Vintage Jewelry?
 What is the Process?

 At Zanathia, all jewelry in stock are ready for wear and do not require detailed professional cleaning procedures before being worn.
-Zanathia jewelry is sold with it's natural patina to maintain it's original vintage integrity.
-Zanathia does not specialize in professionally cleaning vintage and antique jewelry.
-Not all vintage and antique jewelry should be cleaned using the same methods.
+Zanathia jewelry is sold with it's natural patina to maintain it's original antique or vintage integrity.
+Not all antique and vintage jewelry should be cleaned using the same methods.
 There are different procedures to follow based on the metal and stone type.
-Some customers may prefer an aged look or patina/oxidization to vintage jewelry, and the specific detailed cleaning method of choice is left to the buyer.
-Please be careful when cleaning vintage and antique jewelry.
+Some customers may prefer an aged look or patina/oxidization to older jewelry, and the specific detailed cleaning method of choice is left to the buyer.
+Please be careful when cleaning antique and vintage jewelry.
 Each metal and stone has a different chemical composition, which may cause various effects depending on the solution used.
 Every cleaning solution should be carefully considered.
-It is recommended to consult with a professional that specializes in cleaning or preserving vintage & antique jewelry if someone is unsure what procedure is appropriate for the item.
+It is recommended to consult with a professional that specializes in cleaning antique & vintage jewelry if someone is unsure what procedure is appropriate for the item.

-How Do You Know The Metal Purity or Maker of Vintage Jewelry Items?
+How Do You Know The Metal Purity or Maker of Antique & Vintage Jewelry Items?

-All sterling silver jewelry at Zanathia has been acid tested for it's metal purity if there are no hallmarks such as '925' or 'sterling' located on the item(s).
-Other standard accepted hallmarks include 'GE' for gold electroplated, 'FAS' for fused alloy silver in sterling silver pieces, 'Vermeil' for silver coated with gold and 'K' for the karat/measure of purity such as 14k & 24k.
-If there is no signature or brand markings located on jewelry to clarify a maker, then Zanathia cannot attest to who a designer or artist of an item is.
-Due to the age of some jewelry, some pieces will not be stamped or marked.
-The National Stamping Act was not enacted until 1906.
-Before 1906, jewelry was not legally required to have a karat mark or stamping.
-Many artisan makers continued to not mark or stamp their jewelry after the act as well.
-Zanathia does not specialize or have expertise in Gemology.
-All jewelry items are carefully curated & specifically selected from the personal collections belonging to the store owner and heirloom estate sales.
+All sterling silver jewelry at Zanathia has been acid tested for it's metal purity if there are no hallmarks such as 'STG', 'STER', 'sterling', or '925' located on the item(s).
+Other standard hallmarks include 'GE' for gold electroplated, 'FAS' for fused alloy silver in sterling silver pieces, 'Vermeil' for silver coated with gold, and 'K' or 'Ct' for the karat/measure of purity such as 14k & 24ct.
+If there are no signatures or hallmarks located on jewelry for clarification, then Zanathia cannot attest to who a designer or artist of an item is.
+Some jewelry will not be stamped or marked, which is common in many older antique pieces.
+The National Gold &Silver Stamping Act was not enacted until 1906.
+Before 1906, jewelry was not legally required to have a karat mark or stamping for metal purity.
+Many jewelry artisans continued to not mark or stamp their jewelry after the stamping act as well.